HOPE is one of my favorite subjects, you can probably tell.

 So we don’t look at the troubles we can see now; rather, we fix our gaze on things that cannot be seen.
 (2 Corinthians 4:18)

-We only do this if we are in a place where our natural, visible circumstances are horrible, or at least not solvable by human effort.
+We only do this if we are in a place where our natural, visible circumstances are horrible or not solvable by human effort.
 Without unsolvable circumstances we don’t naturally seek a higher, more powerful reality.
 If we could fix everything ourselves we wouldn’t need hope at all.

 Hopelessness causes us to lose our will to fight while the answers we seek slip further away.
-Hopelessness leads to more hopelessness, sucking the life out and burying us.
+Hopelessness leads to more hopelessness, gradually sucking the life away.

 Impossible circumstances will either drive us to hopelessness OR hope.